preeves-splunk/pla1750b/module_0/Module 0 Introduction.md

 A few notes on how this lab is formatted:
 - Mono-spaced text `like this` and code blocks indicate specific callouts you need to type or pay attention to
 - Bolded text **like this** indicates an action you need to take such as clicking a button in a browser window
-- Both the Splunk Cloud and Splunk Enterprise hosts are configured to use the light theme so that what you see in the screenshots matches what you see on your screen.
-However if you'd like to switch your interface to use the dark theme you're welcome to do so.
+- The screenshots in the lab use the light theme so it's easier to read.
+However, your environment might be configured to use the dark theme.
+If you'd like to switch your interface to so it matches the screenshots, you're welcome to do so by following the instructions here: https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/UITheme!
 - The red boxed sections in the screenshots indicate where you need to interact with the browser window or terminal session by clicking or typing something.
 - The green boxed sections in the screenshots indicate something you should read, view, or note.